briangan/weather-4-me/README.md

 # API

+Access keys inside credentials like:
+apis:
+  weatherapi: "xxxxxxxxxxxxx"
+  google_maps: "yyyyyyyyyyyyyyy"

+* Weather API Service
 The current 3rd party source of the weather data is from WeatherAPI.
-The API key associated has a default trial account value expiring on 2025/8/13.
-It can overriden by setting environment variable WEATHER_API_KEY.
+The access API is based on 1st the credentials then next environment variable WEATHER_API_KEY

 If other source of weather API is wanted as alternative data, implement some class to fetch and convert into DayForecast records.
 Then change Weather4Me::ForecastAPI.forecast to use that source.

+* Google Geocoder
+The Geocoder API is based on 1st the credentials then next environment variable GOOGLE_MAPS_API_KEY

 # Database